malston/CKA-StudyGuide/LabGuideAnswers/Part-5-Security.md

-*   One named “Privileged” with no restrictions
+*   One named "Privileged" with no restrictions

 ```